 FOWLER SQUARE (Fulton Street and Lafayette Avenue)

 The triangle-shaped traffic island known as Fowler Square for the statue of General Fowler at its center is slated for a redesign as public plaza as part of the NYC Plaza Program.
 With support of the the Fort Greene Association (a local civic organization for residents), area businesses and institutions, Community Board 2, elected officials and historians and activists responsible for saving the statue of General Fowler in the first place, the FAB Alliance submitted a proposal and was awarded the project in Round III of the NYC Plaza Program.
+New design and reconstruction Fall 2017.

 Community input continued with Public Workshops in June 2011 created and moderated by the Pratt Center for Community Development (download the presentation).
 Input from those workshops, additional community outreach, plus vehicle and pedestrian traffic studies will inform the eventual size and design of the Fowler Square Plaza. (timeline: 2-3 years)